praiseifenkwe/PowerTracker/PowerPoint_Presentation.md

    - Discuss limitations
    - Present future development plans

-6. **Q&A (5-10 minutes)**
-   - Prepare for potential questions:
-     - Database design decisions
-     - Calculation accuracy
-     - Security implementation
-     - Scalability considerations

 ### Visual Presentation Tips
-- Use consistent color scheme (blue and white theme aligning with application)
+- Use consistent color scheme (black and white theme aligning with application)
 - Limit text on slides (bullet points only)
 - Use high-quality screenshots
 - Incorporate simple animations for transitions